Protecting multimodal large language models against misleading visualizations

 What are misleading visualizations?

 What about multimodal large language models (MLLMs)?
 Are they vulnerable too?
-Yes! 😧 Their chart QA performance is reduced to the level of the random baseline, up to 65.5 percentage points lower than their QA performance on the ChartQA benchmark.
+Yes! 😧 Their chart QA performance is reduced to the level of the random baseline, up to 65.5 percentage points lower than their performance on the ChartQA benchmark.

-Two examples of misleading visualizations with QA pairs.
+Three examples of misleading visualizations with QA pairs.

 Abstract